Photo courtesy Stephanie Hanson, daughter of Gary N. Young

 The year "1975" is carved on the bottom of panel W1 because that was the year of the last American casualties, even though American imvolvement had ended in 1973.
 In compliance with the Paris Peace Accords, both US and North Vietnam military forces were supposed to withdraw from South Vietnam in March, 1973.
 US military forces withdrew as promised.
 The US was no longer involved in the war, although a few US Marines were left to guard the US Embassy in Saigon.
 In April, 1975, North Vietnam forces swept through the south.
 A US Navy ship involved with rescuing Vietnamese and American civilians came under heavy fire, killing and wounding several US Marines and sailors.
 Those killed are listed above the "1975."

-When The Wall was built, it was thought the first American military casualties were occurred 1959.
-After The Wall was erected, two families brought forth proof that two American military advisors were killed by artillery fire in Vietnam in 1957.
-Their names were added to panel 1E but it was decided to not correct the carved date, which would deface The Wall.
+When The Wall was built, it was thought the first American military casualties occurred in 1959.
+After The Wall was erected, two families brought forth proof that two American military advisors were killed earlier, one in 1956 and one in 1957.
+Their names were added to panel 1E but it was decided to not correct the date carved on the top of panel 1E, which would deface The Wall.

 A small symbol is carved next to each name.
 A diamond indicates "killed, body recovered".
 A small percentage of names have a plus sign, indicating "Missing In Action" which has been officially renamed "killed: body not recovered".
 The plus sign was chosen because it could be changed to a diamond if the person's remains were found, or a circle could be carved around it if that person returned alive.
 Since The Wall was built, several hundred remains of men have been found and identified, so the symbols next to their names were changed to diamonds.
 There have not yet been any symbols changed to circles.
 In most cases, the date the person became missing was used to place his name with those who died on that date.
 Detailed information about all the persons listed as POWs or MIAs from the Vietnam War can be found on www.POWNetwork.org.